 Abstract

-Between 2012-2014, the I2UD team worked to improve the urban planning capacity of Belize, by developing Municipal Development Plans (MDPs) for seven municipal government: Corozal, Orange Walk, Benque Viejo, San Ignacio & Santa Elena, Belmopan, Dangriga, and Punta Gorda.
-The project was collaboration with The World Bank, sponsored by the Belize Social Investment Fund.
+Between 2012-2014, the I2UD team worked to improve the urban planning capacity of Belize, by developing Municipal Development Plans (MDPs) for seven municipal governments: Corozal, Orange Walk, Benque Viejo, San Ignacio & Santa Elena, Belmopan, Dangriga, and Punta Gorda.
+The project was sponsored by the World Bank and the Belize Social Investment Fund.

-The method followed was based on the 2015 UN Habitat Cities and Climate Change Initiative: Planning for Climate Change Toolkit.
-The Institute’s contributions outlined baseline social and economic data, used to generate cadastral and land utilization databases.
-The plans supported building urban planning skills among local authorities, to upkeep infrastructure development plans over time, with examples from economic capital improvement programs.
-Documents include expression of interest, inception reports, strategy reports, workshops and presentations, progress reports and guidance manual reports from 2012 to 2014.
+The method of the project was based on the 2015 UN-Habitat Cities and Climate Change Initiative: Planning for Climate Change Toolkit.
+I2UD’s contributions outlined baseline social and economic data, used to generate cadastral and land utilization databases.
+The plans supported building urban planning skills among local authorities to upkeep infrastructure development plans over time, with examples from economic capital improvement programs.
+Key goals included:

-— To Develop comprehensive municipal development plans to improve land use planning and livability within their territories;
+• To Develop comprehensive municipal development plans to improve land use planning and livability within their territories;

-— To Identify strategies that promote the development of local economic activities;
+• To Identify strategies that promote the development of local economic activities;

-— To Improve local revenue generation to finance public improvements through an efficient collection of locally based fees and taxes;
+• To Improve local revenue generation to finance public improvements through an efficient collection of locally based fees and taxes;

-— To Improve the efficiency of local financial management; and
+• To Improve the efficiency of local financial management; and

-— To Engage the participation of stakeholders and community groups to ensure that proposed plans and investments targeted priority needs.
+• To Engage the participation of stakeholders and community groups to ensure that proposed plans and investments targeted priority needs.

 Project Year:2012-2014